aws-samples/inspector2-enablement-with-cli/README.md

 On Nov 28th 2022, [AWS announces Amazon Inspector support for AWS Lambda functions](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-amazon-inspector-support-aws-lambda-functions/).
 This repository has been updated to cover **Lambda** scanning activation at scale: multi-accounts and multi-regions.

 ### 0.1.
-Amazon Inspector2 prerequites
+Amazon Inspector2 prerequisites
 For Amazon Inspector2 to run CVE assessment, SSM Agent needs to be installed and [enabled](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) on the EC2 as per the [documentation](https://docs.aws.amazon.com/inspector/latest/user/getting_started_tutorial.html).
 By **SSM Agent enabled**, ensure that AWS System Manager is deployed and can communicate with your EC2 having the adequate instance profile.

 ### 0.2.
 Note
-- If you have questions regarding Amazon Inspector2, please reach out the product team by opening a ticket.
+- If you have questions regarding Amazon Inspector2, please reach out to the product team by opening a ticket.
 - If you have questions regarding the script, you can contact the script author.

 ## 1. Purpose